Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 1. DO cf login
 2. Perform building MTA archive
 3. Deploy MTA archive
-4. Go to SAP build work zone and assign the deployed app to fiori page from HTML 5 repository
+4. Go to SAP build work zone and assign the deployed app to Fiori page from HTML 5 repository

 </br>
 </br>